Imshepherd/dynamic-revision-of-deep-learning-model/README.md

     * "exam_id": id used for internal usages;
     * "follow_up": the visit times of patients;
     * "diff_time": the difference hours between the first examinations and follow-up examinations;
-    * "label": the corresponding annotations of serum potassium or ejection fraction;
+    * "label": the corresponding annotations of serum potassium or ejection fraction with ECGs;
     * "DLM_direct_pred": the direct predictions of DLM via ECG;
     * "DLM_dynamic_pred": the dynamic revision of DLM predictions using personal BLUP;